Safe Control of Feedback-Interconnected Systems via Singular Perturbations: Singular Perturbations for Safety: Main Result

 \paragraph{Invariant Set Lifting}

-Since $\{x \in \R \mid \cbf(x) \ge 0\} \subseteq \safeset$ (cf. Assumption \ref{ass:cbf}) and $U(z - \zeq(x, \pol(x))) \geq 0$ for all $(x, z) \in \safeset \times \R^p$ (see \eqref{eq:U_generic}), we note that the zero superlevel set $\cC_V$ of $V$ (cf.~\eqref{eq:V}) satisfies $\cC_V \subseteq \safesetint$ by construction.
-Indeed, as shown in Fig.~\ref{fig:2d_levelsets}, in our example the resulting composite set $\cC_V$ (enclosed by the solid black line in Fig.~\ref{fig:2d_levelsets}) is strictly contained within the boundaries (dashed vertical lines) of the ``ideal'' reduced-order safe set corresponding to the interval $[-\beta, \beta]$.
-Theorem \ref{th:SP} ensures that, starting from any initial condition within the lifted set $\cC_V$, the interconnected system remains safe for sufficiently small values of $\pr$.
-This construction introduces a restriction on the admissible slow states.
-Indeed, $(x,z) \in \cC_V \iff \cbf(x) \geq U(z - \zeq(x, \pol(x)))$ and, thus, $\cbf(x)$ must be sufficiently large to compensate for the energy stored in the fast state $z$ when it deviates from the equilibrium $\zeq(x, \pol(x))$.
-Graphically, as shown in Fig.~\ref{fig:2d_levelsets} and the 3D space-time plot in Fig.~\ref{fig:3d_spacetime}, the effective safe region for $x$ shrinks as $z$ moves away from the equilibrium manifold $\zeq(x, \pol(x))$ (dashed blue curve).
-These boundaries coincide with the ``ideal'' reduced ones only when the fast state exactly lies in the equilibrium manifold (i.e., when $z = \zeq(x, \pol(x))$).
+As shown in Fig.~\ref{fig:cbf_comparison}, the composite set $\cCf$ (enclosed by the solid black line) is strictly contained within the bounds $[-\beta, \beta]$ of the ``ideal'' reduced-order safe set (dashed vertical lines).
+Theorem~\ref{th:SP} ensures that starting within $\cCf$, the interconnected system remains safe for sufficiently small $\pr$.
+This introduces a restriction: $\cbf(x)$ must be large enough to compensate for the fast state deviation $z - \zeq(x, \pol(x))$, causing the effective safe region for $x$ to shrink as $z$ moves away from the equilibrium manifold (dashed blue curve).

 \paragraph{Timescale Separation and Safety}